Dealing with exam stress

 This can help you realise that exams are only a small part of the picture.

 Remember your life outside of exams is important too.
 Make a list of all the things you enjoy, and find time to do them.
 This can reduce your stress levels, improve your mood, and help you feel refreshed and relaxed.
 There is no need to feel guilty for taking some you-time to unwind.
 You’re allowed to have a social life and interests outside of studying.

 When I was revising for my GCSEs, I made the mistake of blending the places where I revised and where I rested.
 I started to do a lot of revision in my bedroom, but I found it hard to get away from revision when I wanted to rest or sleep – everywhere I looked there were papers and flashcards looming over me.

-- Be realistic about what you can achieve in a day - an unrealistic revision plan won't help you, and will put you under unnecessary stress.
+An unrealistic revision plan won't help you and will put you under unnecessary stress.

 More tips and advice from young people